minego/phnx/README_DC.txt

 Modified phnx.css by adding padding-top to .convo-list to help alleviate problem with first entry not being able to be selected.
 Still unsure what is preventing it.
 I know its the width of a panel though, as on the TP you can selected it if you move to the right one panel width and then select the item.
 Modified both tweet.js files and preferences-assistant.js to allow for processing of Vine tweets only on tweet tap (not in timelines).
 Modified main-assistant.js, profile-assistant.js, twitter.js, content.html and added nouserretweets.js to allow for option to hide/show specific user's retweets
+Modified tweet.js to help with youtu.be shortened links Modified preferences-assistant.js, tweet.js, local.js and added misc folder with readme and a patch file to allow use of webOS2.1.2 version of the youtube app to be used on webOS2.2.4 devices.
+Advanced Settings has option to select app (if running webOS2.2.2)